 Minimising social and economic impact

-After considering third-party proposals, alongside areas they identify, Natural England and JNCC will develop an initial list of potential sites in September 2021.
+After considering third-party proposals, alongside areas they identify, Natural England and JNCC developed an initial list of potential sites which was submitted to Defra for further social and economic consideration.
 Defra and the MMO will then apply social and economic criteria to help narrow down the list.
 This will include, but is not limited to, understanding what economic activity occurs in potential sites and the scale and importance of that activity and site to local communities.

 Shortlisting potential sites and public consultation